jlevy/og-equity-compensation/README.md

     [**participating**](https://en.wikipedia.org/wiki/Participating_preferred_stock), meaning
     investors get their money back and also participate in proceeds from common stock.
   - Whether there is a **cap**, which limits the payout if it is participating.
+    - 🚧 More explanation on caps (possibly from Holloway’s VC guide).

 **Does all this matter to you?**
 For the purposes of someone like an employee who holds common stock, it is important to